-3. If the first of these propositions were established, and it should be impossible to establish the second, all that would be proved would be the existence and agency of evil spirits-a position heither new or unscriptural.
+3. If the first of these propositions were established, and it should be impossible to establish the second, all that would be proved would be the existence and agency that would be proved would be the existence and agency of evil spirits-a position neither new or unceriptural.

-4. If the first proposition should be proved, great harm would result, at least temporarily, for masses of the people would ignorantly or enthusiastically believe the second proved also.
+4. If the first proposition should be proved, great harm would result, at feast temporarily, for masses of the people would ignorantly or enthusiastically believe the second proved size.

-5. If the first proposition should be proved, great good would result; for, if Spiritualism should prove to be simply modern demonology, it would yet contain modern evidence of the supernatural, and the modern evidence would superabundantly confirm the ancient.
-I do not forget the distinction between the supernatural and inexplicable.
+5. If the first proposition should be proved, great good would result; for, if Spiritualism should prove to be simply modern demonology.
+If would yet contain modern evidence of the supernatural, and the modern evidence would superabundantly confirm the agricult.
+I do not forget the di-tinction between the supernatural and the mirscul-us, nor that between the supernatural and the mirscul-us, nor that between the supera do not lorget the distinction between the super-natural and the miraculous, nor that between the super-natural and inexplicable.
 I do not forget that those who are not convinced by Moses and the prophets might not be convinced by the best modern evidence of the supernatural.
-But the scientific proof that modern evidence of the supernatural exists, would be, logically, the desiruction of anti-supernaturalism.
+But the scientific proof that modern evidence of the supernatural exists, would be, logical-ly, the destruction of anti-supernaturalism.